MaximeVH/EquivalentCircuits.jl/README.md

 ```

-Next we can fit the parameters of our example ciruit to the example measurement data as follows:
+Next, we can fit the parameters of our example circuit to the example measurement data as follows:
 ```julia
 circuitparams = parameteroptimisation(circuitstring,data)
 ```